-Key Stage Directors of Progress, Heads of Faculties, dedicated teachers and learning support assistants take responsibility for the delivery of the curriculum in each faculty area.
+Heads of Faculties, dedicated teachers and learning support assistants take responsibility for the delivery of the curriculum in each faculty area.
 Staff are assigned to learning areas and work with students at all times of the day, including breaks and after school.
-The curriculum areas are closely supported by the Welfare Team where each Key Stage has a Behaviour Manager and an assistant to support students’ needs.
+The curriculum areas are closely supported by the Welfare Team where each year group has a Head of Year to support students’ needs.

 Carisbrooke College Safeguarding Information

 ‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children and their families and carers has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.’

 Carisbrooke College fully recognises the responsibility we have to protect and support every student, member of staff and visitor, while at the same time needing to act in a professional manner in accordance with relevant statutory procedures.

 We understand that safeguarding covers all situations where a student might be at risk of harm to their safety, health or welfare.
-This includes the full range of possible scenarios including, for example, neglect, instances of bullying, or even physical or sexual abuse.
+This includes the full range of possible scenarios including, for example, neglect, instances of bullying, or even physical, emotional or sexual abuse.

 The College is committed to ensuring that all staff are approachable and aware of how to deal with any potential difficult situations or disclosures, as well as how to pass the information on to designated staff.

-The Designated Safeguaring lead for Carisbrooke College is Mike Peake.
+The Designated Safeguarding Lead for Carisbrooke College is Mike Peake.
 Alongside Mr Peake, there is a dedicated team who are able to offer assistance with any concerns or enquiries that you may have.